[KB8566] "Peer certificate is going to expire" error in ESET PROTECT On-Prem

 Solution

-2. Create and apply a new ESET Management Agent policy and distribute the newly created Agent peer certificate.
+2. Create and apply a new ESET Management Agent policy and distribute the newly created Agent Peer Certificate.

 Scenario 2: The Agent certificate is invalid (expired)